Bright orange mystery bikes no match for city code

 The gym’s owner told Patch.com that, “The orange bikes symbolize energy, fitness, affordability and fun.”

-A quick search on Google under “orange bikes all over…” will produce news articles from Maine to Ohio to New York and beyond of the locations where they’ve popped up prior to a gym opening.
+A quick search on Google under “orange bikes all over …” will produce news articles from Maine to Ohio to New York and beyond of the locations where they’ve popped up prior to a gym opening.

 In St. George, however, the sightings of the orange bikes will evidently be short-lived as the way they are being used isn’t allowed under city code, Marc Mortensen, support services director for the City of St. George, said Friday afternoon.

-City code does not allow signs to be posted on public property, such as power and light poles and the oranges bikes fell into that category, Mortensen said.
+City code does not allow signs to be posted on public property, such as power and light poles and the orange bikes fell into that category, Mortensen said.

 Originally unaware of the orange bikes’ existence, city officials began getting calls from people asking about them, Mortensen said.